Last updated on September 17th, 2023

 March is a beautiful season since the natural world is waking up, first flowers are blooming and birds are singing.
 The sea gets calmer and starts appearing more and more like a turquoise blue.

-If you are traveling during this time of the year, be ready for sandstorms.
-It turns out that at the beginning of spring, southern winds bring sand from Africa to Montenegro (unexpected.)
+If you want to visit during this time of the year, be ready for sandstorms.
+It turns out that at the beginning of spring, southern winds bring sand from Africa to Montenegro.
 This is why on a sandstorm day, it is best not to go outside.

 Strong gusts of winds are still very common for Montenegro in March, but they do not interfere with going on excursions or road trips.

 Weather in Montenegro in April